-R311.2 Construction.
+R311.5 Construction.

-R311.2.1 Attachment.
-Required exterior egress balconies, exterior exit stairways and similar means of egress components shall be positively anchored to the primary structure to resist both vertical and lateral forces.
-Such attachment shall not be accomplished by use of toenails or nails subject to withdrawal.
+R311.5.1 Attachment.
+Exterior landings, decks, balconies, stairs and similar facilities shall be positively anchored to the primary structure to resist both vertical and lateral forces or shall be designed to be self-supporting.
+Attachment shall not be accomplished by use of toenails or nails subject to withdrawal.